California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 Sometimes, they deliberately mimic the movements of the rattlesnake by shaking their tails to wade off predators, including humans.

-Gopher snakes are one of the widely known types of snakes that are found in California.
+Gopher snakes are a widely known type of snakes found in California.
 You can easily spot one on a sunny day in a semi-arid, flat area.

 2. California King Snake

-Next on our list of different snakes in California is the California king snake.
+The California king snake is next on our list of different snakes in California.
 The California ING snake is seen in almost all areas in California.

-Commonly referred to as the king snake, they are one of the most favorite snakes to have, which is greatly attributed to their coloring and size.
+Commonly referred to as the king snake, the king snake is one of the most favorite snakes to own, which is greatly attributed to its coloring and size.

-Unlike the gopher snake, at 3-5 feet, they still maintain a small size such that you don’t need to have a gigantic terrarium to place them in.
+Unlike the gopher snake, at 3-5 feet, they maintain a small size, so you don’t need to have a gigantic terrarium to place them in.

 They come in different colors and patterns and are very neat to the eyes.

-Sometimes, it is easy to mix the king snake with the coral snake or any other different snake in California, and that is due to their wide range of colors and patterns.
+Sometimes, it is easy to confuse the king snake with the coral snake or any other different snake in California due to its wide range of colors and patterns.

-However, it is important to note that the king snake and the coral snake are two different species.
+However, it is important to note that the king and coral snakes are two different species.

-Also, you should note that the coral snake isn’t part of the different snakes in California.
+Also, you should note that the coral snake isn’t among the different snakes in California.

 The king snakes are widely distributed in California and can also be found in urban areas.

-The king snakes, also like the gopher snakes, try to imitate the rattlesnakes by shaking their tails vigorously to wade off predators.
+Like the gopher snakes, king snakes try to imitate rattlesnakes by vigorously shaking their tails to ward off predators.

 The king snakes aren’t readily aggressive and wouldn’t attempt to attack you unless you persistently disturb them.

-Another great thing about the king snake is that they are immune to snake venom, and as such, they are regularly preying on rattlesnakes.
+Another great thing about the king snake is that it is immune to snake venom, so it regularly preys on rattlesnakes.

-Hence, if you are being disturbed by a rattlesnake, you only need to get a king snake and watch them take care of your problem.
+Hence, if you are disturbed by a rattlesnake, you only need to get a king snake and watch them care for your problem.

 3. Ring-necked Snake

-The ring-necked snakes are another type of snake in California that you would come across.
+The ring-necked snakes are another type of snake that you would come across in California.

-However, this species is nocturnal; hence, you probably haven’t come across one of them even if they reside near you.
+However, this species is nocturnal; hence, you probably haven’t encountered one of them even if they reside near you.

-They have dark bodies, which helps them to blend with their environment and also helps them to mask their nature.
+They have dark bodies, which help them blend with their environment and mask their nature.

-They are also very fast; hence it is difficult to see them as they usually take off immediately after they are spotted.
+They are also very fast, so it is difficult to see them.
+They usually take off immediately after being spotted.

-Their speed helps keep them in existence as they are easy prey to several predators such as owls, hogs, frogs, skunks, and so on.
+Their speed helps keep them in existence, as they are easy prey to predators such as owls, hogs, frogs, and skunks.

-They can easily be seen in forests, mashes, hillsides, and other habitats accessible to snakes.
+They can be seen in forests, mashes, hillsides, and other habitats accessible to snakes.

-You can easily own one as well.
-To spot one, look for an 11-16 inch snake with an orange band around its neck.
+You can easily own one.
+To spot one, look for an 11-16-inch snake with an orange band around its neck.
 They have an average lifespan of 10-20 years.

 Although the ring-necked snakes are considered harmless to humans, they contain quite a bit of venom, which they use to paralyze their prey before killing them through constriction.